jackmaden/philosophybreak/src/pages/articles/where-do-morals-come-from/index.md

 After all, questions De Waal:

->“Would it be realistic to urge people to be considerate of others if we didn’t already have a natural inclination to be so?
-Would it make sense to appeal to fairness and justice if we didn’t have powerful reactions to their absence?”
+>Would it be realistic to urge people to be considerate of others if we didn’t already have a natural inclination to be so?
+Would it make sense to appeal to fairness and justice if we didn’t have powerful reactions to their absence?

 ## We're all just monkeys refusing cucumber for grapes